Our Essential Services

 In total, Hong Kong has 17 public Holidays.
 If it happens that a public holiday falls on a Sunday, the following Monday is a day off.

-Traditional Chinese holidays are the most important Hong Kong holidays as well.
+Traditional Chinese holidays are important Hong Kong holidays as well.
 They take place according to the lunar calendar, which means they are scheduled on different dates every year.

 In late January or early February, when the New Year begins according to the lunar calendar, you will experience the most exciting of all Hong Kong holidays: Chinese New Year.
 Daily life comes to a complete standstill while the city indulges in spectacular celebrations.
 The International Chinese New Year Parade and the fireworks on the second day are definitely a must-see.